Sustainability Pathways Fellowships

 Practicum Placements

 Students apply for the Sustainability Pathways program and are matched to positions based on the skills and interests they hope to develop and the qualifications needed from the community partners.
-Check out the positions and partner organizations for summer 2022 below.
-Many, but not all of these positions will be offered in 2023, with a few new positions being added.
-Look here for the updated 2023 position descriptions in early December.

 Carefully review descriptions for position responsibilities and requirements.
 The fellowship is a paid work experience and housing is provided for students.
 The fellowship involves students living primarily in the Methow Valley with some students based in the neighboring Okanogan Valley.